Joiry/HSL_Carp/var_loop_script.md

 sample 01
 ~~~

-However, in general, its not a good idea to have spaces unless you have a specific reason.
+However, in general, its not a good idea to have spaces unless you have a specific need.

 There are a number of predefined variables in the shell.
 For example, I've talked a lot about paths, and there is a predefined set of paths the shell looks through when you try to execute a command.